mikewest/http-state-tokens/draft-west-http-state-tokens.md

 ## Attach HTTP State Tokens to a request

-The user agent can attach HTTP State Tokens to a request using an algorithm equivalent to the
+The user agent can attach HTTP State Tokens to a given request using an algorithm equivalent to the
 following:

 1. If the user agent is configured to block cookies for the request, skip the remaining steps in this algorithm, and return without modifying the request.

-2. Let `request-origin` be the origin of `request`'s current URL.
+2. Let `target-origin` be the origin of `request`'s current URL.

 3. Let `request-token` be the result of retrieving origin's token from the user agent's token store, or `null` if no such token exists.